 Embrace Consistency

 Finally, consistency is key.
 A single act of excellence is good, but a habit of excellence is transformative.
 Strive to apply your high standards consistently across all areas of your life.
 This builds trust and reliability.
 People will know what to expect from you.
-Ultimately, your consistent dedication to your values is what turns a small splash into a powerful wave of positive change.
+Ultimately, your consistent dedication to your values is what turns a small splash into a powerful wave of positive change, making you exactly the kind of person that makes other people want to up their game.